RESEARCH STARTER

 Government

-The Commonwealth of the Bahamas is the second-oldest parliamentary democracy in the British Commonwealth; its first meeting took place in 1729.
+The Commonwealth of the Bahamas is the second-oldest parliamentary democracy in the British Commonwealth; with the first meeting took place in 1729.
 Although functionally autonomous since 1964, the Bahamas did not gain full independence until July 10, 1973, when the nation ratified a new constitution.
-Unlike Haiti and Jamaica, the Bahamas remained largely politically stable throughout its transition to independence.
+Unlike Haiti and Jamaica, the Bahamas remained largely politically stable throughout the country's transition to independence.

 Traditionally, the country's head of state is the British monarch, represented by the governor general.
 The acting head of government is the prime minister, who leads a nine-member cabinet of parliament members.
 The prime minister is usually the head of the elected majority party in parliament.
 At least four cabinet members must be from the minority party.